 The aim of this section is to describe the architectural drivers of the IoT project: high level functionality in the form of use cases, the summary of quality attributes, and constraints.
-Refer to Team1_ADS.pdf[2] for more detail on the architectural drivers of the project.
+Refer to Team1_01_Architecture_Driver_Specifications_v1.0.doc[2] for more detail on the architectural drivers of the project.

 3.1 High Level Functional Requirements